Last Updated on: 3rd September 2023, 02:48 pm

-Hermit crabs are not accustomed to lamps and artificial light sources.
-In fact, too much light can be stressful.
-Like all animals, pet hermit crabs require an appropriate balance of light and darkness.
+Hermit crabs aren’t accustomed to lamps and artificial light sources.
+Too much light can be stressful.
+Pet hermit crabs need the right balance between light and darkness.

 Do Hermit Crabs Prefer Light or Dark?

-Hermit crabs are nocturnal by nature.
-In the wild, land hermit crabs spend their days buried under the sand to avoid the sun.
-They typically emerge at dusk and scavenge for food and shells.
-To say that hermit crabs prefer darkness would be an oversimplification, though.
+Hermit crabs are nocturnal creatures, emerging at dusk to scavenge for food.
+In the wild, land hermit crabs spend their days buried under the sand to avoid exposure to predators and the sun’s rays.

-Like all animals, hermit crabs are governed by a body clock.
-Hermit crabs must be able to differentiate between darkness and light.
-This helps them understand when to sleep and when to become active.
+Like all animals, hermit crabs are governed by their body clock.
+So, they must be able to differentiate between dark and light to understand when they should sleep and become active.

-If you keep captive hermit crabs, you’re unlikely to see much of them during daylight hours.
-This is to be expected.
-Even by night, hermit crabs may not emerge in a brightly-lit room.
-This can be troublesome if you get hermit crabs as pets for young children.
+If you keep captive hermit crabs, you’ll unlikely see much of them during daylight hours.
+Even by night, hermit crabs may not emerge in a brightly lit room.

 Are Hermit Crabs Sensitive to Light?

-The eyes of hermit crabs are undeniably sensitive to light.
-Excessive illumination will cause your pets no end of distress.
+The eyes of hermit crabs are light sensitive, so excessive illumination causes hermit crabs no end of distress.
 Hermit crabs are used to moving, eating, and interacting in darkness.

-This makes hermit crabs naturally averse to too much bright light.
-If you shine a light in the eyes of a hermit crab, it will retreat to its shell.
-Force them into light permanently, and they will grow confused and disoriented.
+Hermit crabs dislike too much bright light.
+If you shine a light toward the eyes of a hermit crab, it’ll retreat into its shell.
+Force them to endure light permanently, and they’ll grow confused and disoriented.

-The initial impact of this will be bad enough.
-Your hermit crabs will grow reclusive, stressed, and unwilling to eat or drink.
-Eventually, they may take drastic action to escape light, including severing their eyestalks.
-If sufficient damage is done, these will not grow back during a molt.
+Hermit crabs will grow reclusive, stressed, and unwilling to eat/drink.
+Eventually, they may take drastic action to escape light, including severing their eyestalks, which may not grow back during a molt.

 Do My Hermit Crabs Need a Lamp in Their Aquarium?

-The reality is, lamps and artificial light sources are optional for hermit crabs.
-Well, lamps can be dangerous for hermit crabs, if used incorrectly.
+Lamps and artificial light sources are optional but can harm hermit crabs if used incorrectly.

-As discussed, hermit crabs grow stressed when exposed to excessive light.
-This stress will be magnified if the light source is artificial.
+As discussed, hermit crabs grow stressed when exposed to excessive light, and this stress will be magnified if the light source is artificial.
 As per Behavioral Processes, hermit crabs often respond to illumination with fear-based hiding.
-This stress can be avoided.

 Do Hermit Crabs Need Light All the Time?